Buffalo herd standing in a grassland against a backdrop of towering sand dunes.

 Did You Know?

-The Nature Conservancy is the second largest private owner of bison in the United States, after Ted Turner.
+The Nature Conservancy is the second largest private owner of buffalo in the United States, after Ted Turner.

-Bison are a keystone species for grasslands and returning them to the land was a restoration goal and a conservation tool.
-From a purely scientific perspective, their presence is integral to thousands of natural relationships.
-Their grazing behavior and the effects they have on the prairie naturally promotes biodiversity and helps a wide range of wildflowers, plants, insects, and amphibians flourish.
+Buffalo are a keystone species for grasslands, and their presence is integral to thousands of natural relationships.
+Their grazing behavior naturally promotes biodiversity and helps a wide range of wildflowers, plants, insects and amphibians flourish.

-On TNC preserves, a bison’s primary job, so to speak, is to help maintain the health of grasslands.
+On TNC preserves, a buffalo’s primary job, so to speak, is to help maintain the health of grasslands.

-For the Indigenous Peoples TNC partners with bison are much more.
-We send them to the Tribes as bison and they are welcomed home as buffalo—a cultural keystone—as much as an ecological one, and core to tribal identity.
+For the Indigenous Peoples TNC partners with, bison are much more.
+We send them to Tribal Nations as bison, and they are welcomed home as buffalo—a cultural keystone as much as an ecological one, and core to Tribal identity.

 Quote: Jason Baldes